OrganicityEu/organicityeu.github.io/docs/tools/websockets/index.md

 ### Coding example

-Below is a code snippet showing how to subscribe to a specific asset with an entity id, and an authentication token.
+Below is a code snippet showing how to subscribe to a specific asset with an entity id, and an authentication token (both are not real, and can't be used).
 The specific code is not of any great use in a real setting, since it just performs a new subscription, and then deletes it five seconds later.
-The only purpose of the code example is to show how to both subscribe and unsubscribe.
+The only purpose of the example is to show how to both subscribe and unsubscribe.

 ```
 import java.util.List;